 The adoption of several databases is much lower at organizations where management makes technology decisions.
 This sub-set of respondents may not consider data stores Redis, Elastic Search and Kafka when thinking about databases.
 Another explanation is that these technologies are just not on their radars.

 This may be the case in for developers and Kafka.
 Although Kafka is prevalent in many data streaming stacks, it is being used by only 20% of organizations where developers choose database technologies for new applications.
-This may be an opportunity to educate developers about is already being used in many data streaming applications.
+This may be an opportunity to educate developers about what is already being used in many data streaming applications.

 Data from the survey also indicates that organizations are less committed to using one open source DB technology over another when architects are in charge of selecting the technologies for new applications.
 One reason may be fewer opportunities to be influenced by developers and DBAs in their workforce that may favor an open source project that they contribute to.